gto76/python-cheatsheet/README.md

 <mapping_patt>  = {<value_pattern>: <patt>, ...}   # Matches a dict if it has matching items.
 <class_pattern> = <type>(<attr_name>=<patt>, ...)  # Matches object that has matching attrbs.
 ```
-* **Sequence pattern can also be written as a tuple, either with or without the brackets.**
+* **The sequence pattern can also be written as a tuple, either with or without the brackets.**
 * **Use `'*<name>'` and `'**<name>'` in sequence/mapping patterns to bind remaining items.**
 * **Sequence pattern must match all items of the collection, while mapping pattern does not.**
 * **Patterns can be surrounded with brackets to override their precedence: `'|'` > `'as'` > `','`.
 For example, `'[1, 2]'` is matched by the `'case 1|2, 2|3 as x if x == 2:'` block.**